HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf236.md

 === "Containers"
     Helm value properties in HCL DX that were added, removed, or changed for this release are documented in [DX Helm values updates](../dx_helm_values_updates.md#cf236).

+### OpenTelemetry Integration Guide

+=== "Containers"
+    The new OpenTelemetry (OTel) Integration Guide provides comprehensive instructions for integrating OTel with HCL DX to enable distributed tracing, metrics, and log collection across your deployment.
+For more information, refer to the [OpenTelemetry Integration Guide](../../guide_me/guides/opentelemetry_integration/index.md).

 ### WAS, JDK, and iFix versions